sullyjason/interactiles/README.md

 Each grid is connected via the internet to a corresponding grid, allowing users to share visual messages in real-time.

 ## Current status
-This project serves mostly as a platform for me to build on my coding and hardware skills.
-The current prototype is a version with a 2x2 grid of RGB LED switches, currently not connected to the internet or each other.
+Until now, this project has served mostly as a platform for me to build on my coding and hardware skills.
+The current prototype is a version with a 2x2 grid of RGB LED switches, connected to each other via an MQTT server.

 ## To Do
 - [x] Experiment with RGB Switches
 - [x] Build hand-wired POC
 - [x] Design PCB for 2x2 version
 - [x] Assemble & test 2x2 version
-- [ ] Set up web server
+- [x] Set up web server
-- [ ] Connect individual interactiles to web server
+- [x] Connect individual interactiles to web server
-- [ ] Web interface for monitoring
+- [x] Web interface for monitoring
 - [ ] Develop large scale version
 - [x] Large scale version module development (wip)
+- [ ] Design large scale modules
-- [ ] Build large scale version
+- [ ] Troubleshoot large scale modules
+- [ ] Design miniature modules
+- [ ] Enclosure for miniature modules
-- [ ] deploy
+- [ ] Real world testing of 2x2 (in progress)